enspiral/handbook/archive/ventures/venture.md

 # Venture Agreement

-- [ ] Create a Loomio thread asking for update.

-_Warning: This agreement is significantly out-of-date - need for update identified in May 2018 and hasn't been completed yet\)._

 This agreement defines what it means to be an Enspiral Venture, and the relationship between Enspiral Ventures and the rest of the Enspiral network.

 ## Context